aces/Loris/modules/configuration/test/TestPlan.md

    that the data saved
    - try deleting a field with the 'X' button.
 A dialog box should ask for confirmation.
    Try canceling and accepting the delete action.
-   Refresh the page and check that the field was in fact deleted Check that if the field is not saved yet, the dialog is not displayed: for this click in the "Add field" button as in step 1 and before saving the new field click in the corresponding 'X' button.
+   Refresh the page and check that the field was in fact deleted if the action was confirmed.
+   Check that if the field is not saved yet, the dialog is not displayed: for this click in the "Add field" button as in step 1 and before saving the new field click in the corresponding 'X' button.